 Johanna Quinn posted 16 points and seven rebounds for Kaiserslautern, which built a 13-2 lead through one quarter and cruised to the victory.
 The win was the Raiders’ third straight since an opening-night loss in a championship-game rematch with Wiesbaden.
 They’ll look to add to that streak Tuesday with a mid-week visit to Baumholder.

-Alexa Landenburger and Sydney King each had nine points for the Barons, who visit Ansbach next weekend.
+Alexa Landenberger and Sydney King each had nine points for the Barons, who visit Ansbach next weekend.

 Brussels 38, AFNORTH 31: Saturday at Brussels, the defending Division III champion earned a solid win over a strong Division II program.